How to QA Smart Contracts on Blockchain

 Introduction

 Deploying a smart contract is a significant milestone in the life cycle of blockchain development, but it's also a moment fraught with risk if not approached with meticulous care.
-The immutability of blockchain technology means that any flaws in the contract's code can have irreversible consequences.
-This is why quality assurance is not just a routine checkpoint, but the backbone of a successful smart contract launch.
+Blockchain technology's immutability means that any flaws in the contract's code can have irreversible consequences.
+This is why quality assurance is a routine checkpoint and the backbone of a successful smart contract launch.

-In this guide, we will walk you through a systematic and detailed approach to ensure that your smart contract functions as intended, remains secure against malicious attacks, and is optimized for performance and cost-effectiveness.
+This guide provides a systematic and detailed approach to ensuring your smart contract functions as intended, remains secure against malicious attacks, and is optimized for performance and cost-effectiveness.

 Main Workflow: